 Indicate Reach for the Stars.
-Picture-walk from page 1 to page 17 and the children recall information learned on Day 2.
-As you review each section, allow time for the children to identify foods and objects astronauts might need and others they might want.
+Picture-walk from page 1 to page 17.
+Children recall information learned on Day 2.

 Read pages 18 through 20.
 Ask: What happens if you open a bag of popcorn in space?
 (It would all float away.)
 When you are in space you have to tie everything down.
 Astronauts have to eat special food that doesn't float.